 Do NOT use the same folder for different volumes.
-It is MANDATORY that each volume
+It is MANDATORY that each volume resides on a separated folder.

-Step 6: initialize your volumes
+Step 7: Initialize your volumes

-Copy the provided volumes to the configured location by running this script:
+Copy the provided volumes to the configured location by running this script (it is conditional, based on root or rootless installation):